Stuffed Mini Peppers with Beef Rice

 Use the same filling for either large or small peppers.
 If using regularly sized bell peppers you will need about 8 to 9 of them.

-Best Peppers to use in this Stuffed Mini Peppers Recipe
+Best Peppers to use in the Mini Peppers Recipe

-The most commonly found baby peppers in a variety of colors are best for this recipe.
+The most commonly found mini peppers in a variety of colors are best for this recipe.
 I get mine from Costco and they’re available year round.

 But if you find some baby Sweet Hungarian peppers at your local farmer’s market, they will be just fine as well.
 That is what I used in my step by step photos.